Importance of Heel First Landing

 Wild horses walk a daily loop of about 20 miles (30 km.) to find food, water, and other daily needs such as minerals, herbs, shelter from storms, and safe places to sleep.
 All this walking wears and shapes their feet to perfection.

 The horse is exactly designed to live well in that environment.
-Every part of his body, and the social life of the herd, are fashioned for a strenuous life -- and he requires extremes to stay in peak health.
+Every part of his body, and the social life of the herd, are fashioned for a strenuous life -- and he requires extreme conditions to stay in peak health.
 Horses have lived this way for millions of years, far longer than human beings have existed.
 The horse is a successful species -- the design works!

 The horse's hoof is a masterpiece of living design, built to handle awesome mechanical requirements.
 We can sustain it by providing what it needs.
 We can set up "natural boarding" for our horses, to promote their health in captivity, so that they can have an environment similar to what they were designed for.